lihaoyi/workbench-example-app/README.md

 the instructions in the [Scala.js readme](https://github.com/lampepfl/scala-js).

 Now, you are good to go.
 Open `sbt` in this example project, and issue the task `packageJS`.
-This creates the file `target/scala-2.10/example.js`.
+This creates the file `target/scala-2.10/example.js` and its siblings `example-extdeps.js` and `example-intdeps.js`.
 You can now open `index-dev.html` in your favorite Web browser!

 During development, it is useful to use `~packageJS` in sbt, so that each